DPBayes/dpdl/experiments/02-maximum-gradient-norm-variation.md

 ## Objective

 The goal is to investigate the impact of varying maximum gradient norms on the optimized configuration of _all_ the other hyperparameters (epochs, learning_rate, batch_size) using Bayesian optimization.
-The study starts with 10% of the data and then uses 100% of the data for epsilon=1.
+We start with 10% of the CIFAR-10 and CIFAR-100 and then use 100% of the data for epsilon=1.

 ## Methodology